 Regulated parties

-The proposed amendment of Oregon Administrative Rule 340- to does not change the regulated parties.
+The proposed amendments of Oregon Administrative Rule 340-143 to update Oregon ballast water management regulations does not change the regulated parties.

+The noise control regulations apply to a wide range of parties that generate noise.
+However the proposed amendments do not change the regulated parties or the compliance requirements in any way.

 Request for other options